Get all your news in one place.

 Attorney Duncan Levin, who worked at the Manhattan District Attorney’s Office years before the case against Trump, echoed this: “This is a case brought by New York state and is not subject to a federal pardon.
 The president of the United States can pardon on federal cases, but not on state cases – he would have no ability to pardon himself by law.”

-The president-elect is currently facing two federal cases: one in Washington, DC over attempts to overturn the 2020 election and one in Florida over his alleged mishandling of classified documents since leaving the White House in January 2021.
-He is also facing state charges in Georgia in connection to his efforts to overturn the 2020 results in that state.
+The president-elect was charged in Washington, D.C., over attempts to overturn the 2020 election and in Florida over his alleged mishandling of classified documents since leaving the White House in January 2021.

-The fact of the matter is that it’s anyone’s guess as to how everything will shake out, because this has never happened before in US history.
+The fact of the matter is that it’s anyone’s guess as to how everything will shake out because this has never happened before in US history.

 “It’s never happened before the former president has ever faced a criminal trial,” Levin said.
 “It’s never happened that a felon is elected president of the United States.
 None of that has ever happened before.
 It’s without any precedents whatsoever.”

-If Trump tries to pardon himself, Levin predicted it would end up in a legal battle escalated to the US Supreme Court.
+If Trump tries to pardon himself, Levin predicted it would end up in a legal battle escalated to the U.S. Supreme Court.

 Of course, Trump has toyed with pardoning himself in the past.

-Last September, he said he had discussed the possibility of pardoning himself at the end of his last term – but ultimately decided against it.
+In September 2023, he said he had discussed the possibility of pardoning himself at the end of his last term — but ultimately decided against it.

 “I could’ve pardoned myself.
 Do you know what?
 I was given an option to pardon myself.
 I could’ve pardoned myself when I left,” he told NBC News.

 “People said, ‘Would you like to pardon yourself?’
 I had a couple of attorneys that said, ‘You could do it if you want.’
-I had some people that said, ‘It would look bad if you do it, because I think it would look terrible.’”
+I had some people that said, ‘It would look bad if you do it because I think it would look terrible.’”

 “I said, ‘The last thing I’d ever do is give myself a pardon,’” he claimed.